 • We saw a varied range of social activities were organised to keep people entertained and stimulated.
-These included weekly entertainers, playing dominoes, cards, and staff sitting with people and reminiscing about past times.
+These included a weekly visit from children at a local nursery, coffee mornings, outings, arm chair exercises, playing dominoes, cards, and staff sitting with people and reminiscing about past times.
 People told us they were happy with the activities organised.
-One person said, "I enjoy reading, there's a library with plenty of books.
-We have entertainers come in and we have concerts outside during the summer and inside during the winter."
+One person told us how they had been supported to achieve two lifetime achievements.
+The person said, "I had always wanted to visit concord and a steam engine.
+The manager and staff arranged this for me.
+They really are an exceptional bunch and I had a lovely time."
 Improving care quality in response to complaints or concerns

 - The provider had processes in place to ensure all complaints would be dealt with appropriately.
 The registered manager told us they used issues, complaints or concerns as a positive experience and learning opportunity to improve the service. - People told us they were happy with the service they received and had no reason to complain about anything.
-Everyone we spoke with said they were very confident if they ever had any concerns these would be dealt with quickly and professionally.
+Everyone we spoke with said they were very confident if they had any concerns these would be dealt with quickly and professionally.